Zqadiri/Zqadiri/README.md

 <h2> Hi, I'm Zaineb Qadiri!</h2>

 - 🔭 Student at 1337 School [42 Network].
-- 🌱 I’m currently learning about JavaScript
+- 🌱 I’m currently learning about React
-- 💬 Ask me about C, C++, or anything!
+- 💬 Ask me about C, C++, Javascript or anything!
 I won't always be able to help, but I'll do my best !

 <h2> My Stats : </h2>